firavoyage/blogging/readme.md

   - .tao te ching (laozi)
   - .the holy bible (king james version)
   - .remarks on the song lyric and the human condition (wang guowei)
+  - .the literary mind and the carving of dragons (liu xie)
   - .the smiling, proud wanderer (jin yong)
   - .demi-gods and semi-devils (jin yong)
   - .the heaven sword and dragon saber (jin yong)